-Every employer works very hard to provide the best environment for their employees to be successful, but no matter how hard we try, we are at risk every day of the week from an Employment Practices Liability allegation.
+Every employer works very hard to provide the best environment for employee success.
+But no matter how hard we try, we are at risk every single day from an Employment Practices Liability allegation.

 As the employer, you have managers and supervisors to be your eyes and ears to ensure a smooth, efficient operation.
 But what if one of the managers was acting inappropriately with one of his or her subordinates?
 What if a supervisor was discriminating against a specific employee in the promotion process?
 What if other employees are bullying an employee and the manager doesn’t do anything about it?
 What if a supervisor is sexually harassing a subordinate?

 Invasion of privacy: Employees today are even filing invasion of privacy claims.
 A group of employees sued their employer after they found out that their activities were being monitored after hours.
 If they’re not doing anything considered illegal, an employer can’t monitor anything outside their offices.

-Another big claim area is not paying interns for the work they do.
+Failing to pay interns: Another big claim area is not paying interns for the work they do.
 For years it was an honor, even a rite of passage, to work for free as an intern at a company.
 Today, that’s not the case — interns must be paid for the work they do.
 Otherwise, the employer may be liable for back wages and fines.
 It’s all part of the Labor Standards Act, and it can get costly to companies that don’t adhere to the law.

-Here are some astounding statistics that support this argument: the average cost to settle a discrimination suit is $125,000.
+Here are some astounding statistics that support this argument: the average cost to settle a discrimination suit is $160,000.
 The median judgment against an employer who is sued is around $200,000.
 And if you think settling a claim out of court will save you money, think again.
 The average out of court settlement, including legal fees, is $75,000.
-These numbers are huge, and the premium to cover these types of claims pale in comparison to the liability your company is up against.
+These numbers are huge, and the premium to cover these types of claims pales in comparison to the liability your company is up against.